tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The last line had barely cooled on the page when I heard it.

 A breath.

 Soft.
 Measured.

 Right behind me.

+Shit.

-I *knew*—the way animals know lightning is coming—that if I turned around too fast, I might catch something still finishing the act of pretending it wasn’t there.
+I *knew in* the way animals know lightning is coming, that if I turned around too fast, I might catch something still finishing the act of pretending it wasn’t there.
 So I turned slowly.

 And saw nothing.

 No lurching shadows.
-No fanged monsters.
-Just stillness and the aching silence of the dark.
+No fanged monsters waiting to sink their teeth in.
+Just eerie stillness and the aching silence of Chamber 13.

 The typewriter clicked.

-I look back to find a fresh sheet on the same yellowed paper.
-The corners were scorched, like it'd barely survived a fire.
+I look back to find a fresh sheet being feed into the machine, corners scorched like it'd survived a fire that should have killed it.

+Alice\*—\*could this really be her lost journal?
+The founder of the Order itself?

 My stomach tightened.

+The keys clacked.

 Someone—or *something*—was still writing.

-Still telling this story.
+Still telling Alice's story.

 And I had a bad feeling it wouldn’t have a happy ending.